 Can You Cancel Your Renters Insurance to Save Money?

-A renters insurance policy can adapt to a variety of circumstances.
-It can keep you covered while you are moving, living with a friend, traveling, or if you have items in storage.
-With so many uses for coverage, it can be confusing knowing whether you can cancel renter's insurance or if you should keep it.
+A renter's insurance policy can adapt to a variety of circumstances.
+It can keep you covered while moving, living with a friend, traveling, or keeping items in storage.
+With so many uses for coverage, it can be confusing to know whether you can cancel renter's insurance or keep it.
 You might save money if you cancel renter's insurance, but are there risks to canceling your policy?

 Advantages of Keeping Renters Insurance